-The International Programming Office at Purdue University Calumet offers a one-time, courtesy pick-up service to first-time international students arriving only at the Chicago O’Hare or Chicago Midway airports.
+The International Programming Office at Purdue University Calumet offers a limited meet & greet transport service to first-time international students arriving at either Chicago O’Hare or Chicago Midway during the designated airport pick-up period:

-- Spring 2016 Airport Pick-Ups will be offered December 12 – January 3*
+- Spring 2016 Airport Pick-Ups will be offered December 15 – January 5 (LIMITED, see below)

 PLEASE NOTE: It is very important that you submit your Airport Pick-Up and Housing Information Form at least two (2) weeks in advance of your arrival.
 If you fail to give the required notice, we cannot guarantee your pickup.